BiTheDev/Project_management/index.md

 ##### Dec 2018 - April 2019

 * Freelance web project to connect prospective employers with job applicants through skill proficiency tests.
-* Collaborated with three Coding Dojo cohort mates on a freelance project for a client who is seeking a job-hunting website in Angular and MongoDB
+* Collaborated with three Coding Dojo cohort mates with a client who is seeking a job-hunting website in Angular and MongoDB.

 #### fRent / Helper Finding Website
 ##### Oct 2018 - April 2019